 In practice, Ofo (and the other operators) want to expand, it’s the boroughs that are moving slowly (with good reason, after the oBike debacle) so I would imagine they will be slow to penalise such out-of-zone journeys.
 It’s all a bit confusing for the average person who just wants to do a quick one-way journey on a shared bike.

-The bikeshare wars continue, meanwhile, 18 out London’s 33 boroughs* still don’t have any bikeshare system in them:
+The bikeshare wars continue, meanwhile, plenty of London’s 33 boroughs* still don’t have any bikeshare system in them (see map at top, which shows grey shading for areas with an established commute-by-bicycle residential community).

 Surely it’s only a matter of time though…